-- 3.2.16 The Responsible Person must establish a program to ensure that: - (a) radiation doses administered to patients for diagnostic purposes are compared with diagnostic reference levels (DRLs) at least annually for those radiological procedures for which DRLs have been established in Australia - (b) a review is conducted to determine whether the optimisation of protection and safety for patients is adequate, or whether corrective action is required, if, for a given radiological procedure: - (i) typical doses or activities exceed the relevant diagnostic reference level, or - (ii) exposures do not provide useful diagnostic information or do not yield the expected medical benefit to the patient.
+- 3.2.15 The Responsible Person must establish a program to ensure that: - a. radiation doses administered to patients for diagnostic purposes are compared with diagnostic reference levels (DRLs) at least annually for those radiological procedures for which DRLs have been established in Australia - b. a review is conducted to determine whether the optimisation of protection and safety for patients is adequate, or whether corrective action is required, if, for a given type of radiological procedure: - i. typical doses or administered activities for a representative sample of patients exceed the relevant diagnostic reference level, or - ii. exposures do not provide useful diagnostic information or do not yield the expected medical benefit to patients.

-7 'confirmed' means that the radionuclide, form and activity for a diagnostic procedure are verified by at least one trained and qualified staff member and for a therapeutic procedure, a second such person witnesses and verifies the measurement of the dispensed activity.
+9 'confirmed' means that the radionuclide, form and activity for a diagnostic procedure are verified by at least one trained and qualified staff member and for a therapeutic procedure, a second such person witnesses and verifies the measurement of the dispensed activity.